hugoocoto/vicel/docs/vicel_reference.typ

 ```

-This is the ui customization, where you can modify how the editor looks like
+This is the ui customization, where you can modify how the editor looks like.
-(Also in #smallcaps("window")).

 ```c
 // Top bar